NasKar2/freenas-backup-wordpress/README.md

 Will pull the root and user password saved from the file /root/wordpress_db_password.txt created from the install script mentioned above.

-You can manually enter the DB_ROOT_PASSWORD and DB_PASSWORD in the backup-config file
+If you're not using the script, you can manually enter the DB_ROOT_PASSWORD and DB_PASSWORD in the backup-config file

 ## Prerequisites

 **You must have a working install of Wordpress.** Create a config file called backup-config.
 This file should be owned by root and only accessible by root user. ```chmod 600 backup-config```

 ```
-cron=""
 APPS_PATH="apps"
 BACKUP_PATH="backup"
 BACKUP_NAME="wordpress.tar.gz"